THE HISTORY OF 3D RENDERING IN THE 1990s: Revolutionary decade. Part 2

 Nowadays the Stanford Bunny is considered a simple model.

-Stanford Dragon6
+Stanford Dragon

 The Stanford Dragon is another 3D CG test model, designed at Stanford University in 1996.
 A Cyberware 3030 MS (Model Shop) Colour 3D Scanner was used to create a virtual model, which comprises data of 871,414 triangles, collected by scanning a real model.
 The usage of the Stanford Dragon is similar to that of the Stanford Bunny.
 Both models are available on the Internet for free.